 When Ben was a toddler, Leslie and Mark began to sense something was different about him.

-Their first child, Adam, was born with cerebral palsy, and in comparison, Ben seemed fine - just a little eccentric, like his refusal to finger paint or touch food without a spoon or fork.
-However, by the time Ben turned 2, the couple sensed he was exhibiting something more serious than idiosyncratic behavior.
-For instance, he still didn’t speak.
-Instead, Ben babbled in his own language, which his older brother translated for their parents.
+Compared to his older brother, who was born with cerebral palsy, Ben just seemed a little eccentric.
+He refused to finger paint or touch food without a spoon or fork, for instance.
+And as Ben got older, he still didn’t speak.
+Instead, he babbled in his own language, and his brother translated.

-“This was the missing piece of the puzzle," Leslie said of the identification of her son's disease.
-"Then it just hit me one night.
+“This was the missing piece of the puzzle,” she said.
+“Then it just hit me one night.
 This was God telling me I was supposed to homeschool.”

-Autistic students are homeschooled in many ways, including Individualized Education Programs (IEPs), the Charlotte Mason method, and unschooling, so choosing the right path can be daunting.
+Autistic students are homeschooled in many ways, including Individualized Education Programs (IEPs), the Charlotte Mason method, and unschooling.
 After years of homeschooling with paper materials, which kept Ben bored and Leslie busy tapping him to regain his attention, they began to look for an alternative that would let him learn at his own pace in his own time.

-With Ben's knack for technology, Leslie decided to try Switched-On Schoolhouse® from Alpha Omega Publications®, the same computer-based program his older brother used.
+With Ben's knack for technology, Leslie decided to try Switched-On Schoolhouse, the same computer-based program his older brother used.
 Ben took to it immediately, completing his first year of SOS with B's in every subject but math.
 According to Leslie, SOS works well for Ben for several reasons, including his need to read a passage multiple times for full comprehension.